edhgoose/docs.influxdata.com/content/influxdb/v1.0/query_language/data_exploration.md

 * You must specify at least one field in the `SELECT` statement.
 * While not always necessary, we recommend that you double quote identifiers.
 Identifiers **must** be double quoted if they contain characters other than `[A-z,0-9,_]`, or if they are an [InfluxQL keyword](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#keywords).
-Identifiers are database names, retention policy names, user names, measurement names, tag keys, and field keys.
+Identifiers are continuous query names, database names, field keys, measurement names, retention policy names, subscription names, tag keys, and user names.

 Query **C** specifies if the identifier is a field or tag by including the syntax `<identifier>::<field>` or `<identifier>::<tag>`.